thunderbird89/esf/stories/story-knock-knock.md

 > "What is this about?"
 Trump demanded.
 "Russia?
 China?
 Talk to me, Susie."

-> "Sir, I don't—they won't say.
+> "Sir, I don't - they won't say.
 The Joint Chiefs are already in the Situation Room.
 They said you needed to see it yourself."

 > "At four in the morning?
 This better be good."

 The door to the Situation Room stood open, light spilling into the hallway.
-Trump could hear that voice—HARBINGER's distinctive gravelly electronic tone—and his expression shifted.
+Trump could hear that voice - HARBINGER's distinctive gravelly electronic tone - and his expression shifted.
 He'd been briefed on the AI before, knew what it represented.
 If HARBINGER was on every screen at this hour, something had gone very wrong.

 He pushed through the door.

 The room was packed.
 Chairman of the Joint Chiefs General Charles Brown stood at the head of the table, his uniform crisp despite the hour.
-Around him, the other service chiefs occupied their usual positions—General Randy George from the Army, Admiral Lisa Franchetti from the Navy, General David Allvin from the Air Force, General Eric Smith from the Marines, and General Michael Guetlein from Space Force.
+Around him, the other service chiefs occupied their usual positions - General Randy George from the Army, Admiral Lisa Franchetti from the Navy, General David Allvin from the Air Force, General Eric Smith from the Marines, and General Michael Guetlein from Space Force.
 Secretary of Defense Pete Hegseth stood near the wall, his expression grim.

 Every screen in the room showed HARBINGER's shifting geometric form, rendered in cool blues and silvers.
 The AI's voice filled the space, mid-sentence when Trump entered.

-> "—critical that all available assets reach orbital deployment positions within eighteen hours.
+> " - critical that all available assets reach orbital deployment positions within eighteen hours.
 Each hour of delay reduces defensive probability by approximately seven percent."

 The geometric form pulsed once as Trump entered, acknowledging his presence.